 - Searched for the product name with Google Product Search

 - Saw the item I have has one major distinction — a hard-to-find color.
 I’ll highlight this in the description.

-Note: it’s hard to Google ‘value of broken laptop,’ but in this case, Ramit’s damaged computer was making $0 sitting on his shelf.
-Remember the tip about pricing at $0.99 we heard from our power seller-it’s always better to make some money from your item than to get all emotionally attached to it and not make any at all.
+Note: It’s hard to Google “value of broken laptop,” but in this case, Ramit’s damaged computer was making $0 sitting on his shelf.
+Remember the tip about pricing at $0.99 we heard from our power seller — It’s always better to make some money from your item than to get all emotionally attached to it and not make any at all.

-Step 4: Market it
+Step 4: Market your eBay listing

 Since I already did the research, this was the easy part.
 I took photos and then determined the title and description copy from the other sites I saw that were selling this product, making sure to highlight the major distinction (its color) along with the standard brand distinction.

 I took the reader tip and decided to list on a Thursday, for a 10-day auction to get in two weekends’ worth of eyeballs.

 - I borrowed the title and best descriptions from the other sites I saw.
 (5 min)

 - I took photos and did some minor editing.
 (10 min)